-I still remember what Phyllis Wise, former Provost, Vice President of Academic Affairs, and first Asian-American Interim President of the University of Washington (UW), said to me and a roomful of Asian-American women staff and faculty members at a reception we hosted for her in 2011.
+I still remember what Phyllis Wise, former Provost, Vice President of Academic Affairs, and first Asian-American President of the University of Washington (UW), said to me and a roomful of Asian-American women staff and faculty members at a reception we hosted for her in 2008 or 2009.
 The UW was going through a tough round of budget cuts and she told us, “You can’t do more with less.
 You can only do less with less.”

 That was the smartest thing I’d ever heard a leader at the UW say.
 In fact, it’s one of the smartest things I’ve heard any leader say.